ekatwood/meme_hunter/README.md

 Add a copy button for the token's mint address

-Design a smart wallet using Rust that auto-buys new trending tokens every hour, with 1% of the capital in the smart wallet.
-If it runs low, just send it more capital, since it is just a public wallet address as well.
+Design a smart wallet using Rust that auto-buys new trending tokens every hour.
+It sends you an email if it runs out of capital, or you can just check it.

 Re-issue the query apikey and web app apikey and store them in Firebase or Google Cloud so this project can remain open source.